indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_history.rst

   is not otherwise installed.
 * Pre-release ``pyoxidizer`` binaries built in CI should now generate ``Cargo.lock`` files in Rust projects that work with ``cargo build --frozen``.
+* Managed Rust toolchains now properly install the Rust stdlib for cross-compiles.
+  Previously, the logs said it was installing them but didn't actually, leading to build failures due to an incomplete Rust toolchain.

 .. _version_0_15_0: